You Are Here: Home › Rules of Table Tennis › Room Size Requirements

 If you're using a table tennis room size that can accommodate multiple tables, they should be arranged side by side rather than long ways.

-For example, in a badminton court you can get four tables side by side.
-This provides enough room for recreational play or coaching ...
+For example, within a badminton court you can get four tables side by side.
+This provides enough room for recreational play or coaching...

-Ideally, you should also leave a gangway between the playing areas.
-This will give you access to each court without the need to disturb the other courts.
+Ideally, you should also have a gangway so that you can easily access each court without the need to disturb the other courts.

 ^ Top of page ^